 Todd Sandler researches international political economy, defense, environmental issues, international health concerns, terrorism, and public economics.

 He received his PhD from the State University of New York at Binghamton in 1971.
-He teaches Honors: Introduction to Game Theory, The Political Economy of Terrorism, Public Finance, and Graduate Public Economics.
+He teaches Honors: Introduction to Game Theory, The Political Economy of Terrorism, Graduate Public Economics, and Intermediate Microeconomics.

-Sandler's research has appeared in leading journals in economics and political science, including the American Political Science Review, the American Economic Review, American Journal of Political Science, Quarterly Journal of Economics, and the Journal of Law and Economics.
-He has also authored or co-authored twenty-one books.
+Sandler's research has appeared in leading journals in economics and political science, including the American Political Science Review, the American Economic Review, American Journal of Political Science, Quarterly Journal of Economics, Political Analysis and the Journal of Law and Economics.
+He has also authored or co-authored twenty-two books.

-He serves on numerous editorial boards, including American Journal of Political Science, International Studies Quarterly, Bulletin of Economic Research, Defence and Peace Economics, and Fiscal Studies.
+He serves on numerous editorial boards, including Global Policy, American Political Science Review, Review of International Organizations, Defence and Peace Economics, and Journal of Conflict Resolution.

-Sandler has served as consultant for the United Nations Development Program, the Overseas Development Council, the Swedish Ministry of Foreign Affairs, Inter-American Development Bank, International Task Force for Global Public Goods, and the World Bank.
+Sandler has served as consultant for the United Nations Development Program, the Overseas Development Council, the Swedish Ministry of Foreign Affairs, Inter-American Development Bank, International Task Force for Global Public Goods, the World Bank, and UNIDO.

 “Civil Wars and Economic Growth: Spatial Dispersion,” (with James C. Murdoch), American Journal of Political Science, Vol. 48, No.1, January 2004, pp. 138-151.